 - Epoxy Injection: Seals and reduces the appearance of the crack, but does not correct its cause, meaning more cracks are likely to continue to form.

-- Injection foam leveling: Injection foam leveling is the only permanent solution for concrete repair and leveling, directly addressing the problem at its cause.
-At AquaGuard, we use PolyRenewal™® injection foam leveling for Atlanta concrete slab repair projects.
+- Injection foam lifting: Injection foam lifting is the only permanent solution for concrete repair and lifting, directly addressing the problem at its cause.
+At AquaGuard, we use PolyRenewal™® injection foam lifting for Atlanta concrete slab repair projects.

 What Kind of Concrete Repair Do We Offer?